defold/doc/docs/en/manuals/gui-template.md

 ![Create template](images/gui-templates/create.png){srcset="images/gui-templates/create@2x.png 2x"}

 Create the template and save it.
-Note that the nodes of the instance will be placed relative to origo so it is a good idea to create the template at position 0, 0, 0.
+Note that the nodes of the instance will be placed relative to origin so it is a good idea to create the template at position 0, 0, 0.

 ## Creating instances from a template